4rft5/JDownloader-Docker-SMTP/README.md

 ### Download Files
 Download `sendmail.sh` and `setup-msmtp.sh` from this repo and place them in the same directory as your `docker-compose.yml` file.
 Run `chmod +x` on each to ensure they can be run.

-Enter the `sendmail` script and replace the **RECIPIENT** variable with the email address of your intended recipient.
+Enter the `sendmail` script and change the `RECIPIENT=` variable with the email address of your intended recipient.

 ### Configure msmtprc file
 So your container knows what to use for msmtprc, you need to make a file that passes through the information you need to use.